SkafteNicki/dtu_mlops/s8_monitoring/monitoring.md

     3. Confirm that the application is running by going to the `/metrics` endpoint.
 Confirm that the sidecar container is collecting the metrics by going to the `/metrics` endpoint of the sidecar container.

+    4. The default scraping interval for Prometheus is 1 minute.
+This may be too slow for some applications.
+To change the scraping interval you need to add a `prometheus.yaml`file that specifies the scraping interval.
+Look through the [documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) on how to set the scraping interval and then set it to 10 seconds.
+Check it, by running the application and checking the `/metrics` endpoint.

+        ??? success "Solution"

+            ```yaml
+            global:
+                scrape_interval: 10s
+            ```

 ## Logs logging